I wish to be very clear up front about what I am not doing in this post, as well as its basic underlying assumptions.

 Since we must use careful thought and practice to develop our ethical conclusions, we must also allow other people the same space to develop their own ethical conclusions.
 Ethics is not a mathematical formula.
 For any ethical principal or application of that principal, there is room for interpretation.

 Four: We must remain humble and pay special attention when ethical people reach different ethical conclusions than we do.
-We may be able to learn from them.
+For we may be able to learn from them.

-In our ethical pursuits, we must remember that we are not God, and that even when we deeply desire to do the right thing, we must always remember that our ethical reasoning could be flawed.
+In our ethical pursuits, we must remember that we are not God.
+And even when we deeply desire to do the right thing, our ethical reasoning could contain flaws and errors.

 If we remember this, we will be extra careful to avoid careless reasoning that could hinder our progress in ethical reasoning.
 We will also be willing to listen to other ethical people who conceive of the good differently than we do or who believe different means for achieving the good are necessary.